 Office of Legal Counsel, Re: Interrogation of al Qaeda Operative at 7 (Aug.
 1, 2002) ("Interrogation Memorandum")).
-Upon his capture on March 27, 2002, Zubaydah became the most senior member of al Qaeda in United States custody.
+10 Upon his capture on March 27, 2002, Zubaydah became the most senior member of al Qaeda in United States custody.
 Id.
 These detainees have demonstrated that they are also a threat to guards in the facility.
 Several detainees have physically attacked the guards.
 Many have stated that they plan to kill their captors.

 Although the primary purpose of the conditions of confinement we consider here is to maintain the security of the CIA's detention facilities, this observation does not mean that those conditions do not also serve other purposes.

-Many of these conditions may also ease the obtaining of crucial intelligence information from the detainees.
-Isolation and white noise, for example, prevent the detainees from communicating with each other in order to coordinate their stories or to hatch schemes for resisting the CIA's interrogation techniques.
-For the reasons set forth below, however, we conclude that the security rationale alone is sufficient to justify each of the conditions of confinement in question.
-Accordingly, these conditions of confinement may be applied to detainees who no longer have significant intelligence value but who nonetheless meet the standards for detention under the Memorandum of Notification and who continue to present a clear danger to the United States as terrorist enemy combatants in the ongoing armed conflict with al Qaeda and its affiliates.
-See Part III.D., infra.
+Isolation and white noise for

+For the reasons set

+forth below, however, we conclude that the security rationale alone is sufficient to justify each of the conditions of confinement in question.
+Accordingly, these conditions of confinement may be applied to detainees who no longer have significant intelligence value but who nonetheless meet the standards for detention under and who continue to present a clear danger to the United States as terrorist enemy combatants in the ongoing armed conflict with al Qaeda and its affiliates.
+See Part III.D. infra.

-B.
+B

 As an initial matter, we consider the legality of each of the conditions seriatim.
 In this exercise, we are aided by judicial decisions considering the legality of many of these discrete conditions in U.S. domestic prisons.
 We recognize, however, that the ultimate inquiry is to assess the legality of subjecting detainees to all of the conditions in combination.
 In addition, as we describe below, the CIA detainees are in constantly illuminated cells, substantially cut off from human contact, and under 24-hour-a-day surveillance.
 We also recognize that many of the detainees have been in the program for several years and thus that we cannot evaluate these conditions as if they have occurred only for a passing moment.
 Nevertheless, we must also take into account the nature of the detainees whom the CIA is holding.
-They are not ordinary criminal suspects and they undoubtedly pose extraordinary security risks.
-We must also consider the special vulnerabilities of the facilities in which the CIA houses these detainees.
-The compact, covert, and unfortified nature of those facilities makes them particularly susceptible to escape from the inside and attack from the outside.
-This vulnerability requires special conditions to ensure their security and to prevent the escape of these dangerous terrorists.
+They are not ordinary criminal suspects and they undoubtedly pose extraordinary security risks:

+requires special conditions

+to ensure their security and to prevent the escape of these dangerous terrorists.
 11